top of page

 When This May Not Be the Best Fit

-This approach may not be the best fit if you're looking for highly structured, manualized therapy, step-by-step instructions, or quick fixes.
+This practice may not be the best fit if you are:

 Therapeutic Approach & Style